HrsUed/image-restoring/README.md

 # Description
-This application is an image restoration demo by classical mean field iterative methods.
+This application is an image restoration demo by classical mean field annealing iterative methods.
 Web browsers version and an Java legacy GUI are available.

 Browsers | GUI